Handy Library Manager

 scan items, barcodes into text files

-Scan barcodes into several files.
-Name your files in a logical manner.
-When the scanning process is finished move files to the computer with your Handy Library software.
+Scan the barcodes into several files and name them logically.
+Once the scanning process is complete, transfer the files to your computer with the Handy Library software.

 save files with barcodes in one folder

-Name your files in a logical manner.
-Scan items into files with category name, Dewey number, other classification number, subject name, or shelve number/code.
+Name your files logically.
+Scan items into files using the category name, Dewey number, classification number, subject name, or shelving code.

 file name samples: